microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationKey.md

 New-EntraApplicationKey @params
 ```

-This command adds a key credential the specified application.
+This command Adds a key credential the specified application.

 ## Parameters